Today, I’m talking all things cake flour! What is it? Why do we use it? Where can you get it? Is there a substitute?

 My favorite brand of cake flour is Softasilk, but there’s also Swan’s Down, Bob’s Red Mill and King Arthur – most of which you can find at your local grocery store in the baking aisle, right next to all-purpose flour.
 You’ll also be able to find it at Walmart, Target and Amazon.

 You bet!
-While I prefer the real deal, you can certainly make your own cake flour if you’re in a pinch and can’t find premade cake flour.
+While I prefer the real deal, you can certainly make your own if you’re in a pinch and can’t find pre-made.
 Here’s what you do:

 - 1 cup all-purpose flour – 2 tablespoons